 Give yourself a pat on the back.
 We’ve made it to our 4th and final post in the “Live More With Less Series.”
 This week, I’ll be sharing 8 Tips to Make Money on Facebook Marketplace and Craigslist.
 I am very excited about this post.
 While de-cluttering can be stressful, being able to help people make money from items they no longer want is very rewarding.

 I put together these tips from my own experience.
 First, I buy almost all furniture off of Craigslist or Facebook Marketplace.
 This to the chagrin of my husband who has to pick them up.
 But I find such great deals!
 Weeks ago I got a $1400 pottery barn sectional for $275.
 It is an adorable Pottery Barn teen sectional (mint green) that fits perfectly in my sunroom.
 I wouldn’t be able to afford something like that brand new -plus – it was in excellent condition.

 As for the selling part, I once made $200 off of a pair of bar stools I found in my apartment’s trash room.
 I’ll share exactly how I did that below.

-There are people who have turned selling items online into their full-time gigs.
+There are people who have turned to sell items online into their full-time gigs.
 They either buy items on Craigslist or at garage sales and resell them for a higher price.